|Riding Style||All Mountain Freestyle|

 Set Up: Centered 15 front -15 back 23″ wide

 On Snow Feel: Very interesting feel.
-It doesn’t feel like it’s XC2 BTX
+It doesn’t feel like it’s XC2 BTX and the edges fought each other making it feel super catchy doing anything.
+It’s not a very stable ride and it scared us.

 If this was my board I would have gone straight to a shop and filed out the inside edges until they were round from tip to tail and left the outside edges the way they were.
-That way they wouldn’t catch or fight the turn like they did here.
+That way they wouldn’t catch or fight the turn as they did here.

 Flex: Felt very similar to the TRS and felt a little bit stiffer.

 Edge Hold: Amazing grippy edge hold that would own it in hard to icy conditions.
 Not sure how it would feel though with 2 edges at a time on the snow in the really hard snow.
-We only had a few hard snowment like patches
+We only had a few hard snowment like patches but the biggest issue would be stability underfoot.

 Powder: Only a little bit of powder in the trees but not enough to really tell.
 However, based on the similar camber profile to the TRS it seems like it would be good but nothing great.
 Kind of the same for all hybrid rocker twins like this.